Qiskit/qiskit-code-assistant-jupyterlab/QUICKSTART.md

 - ✅ Consistent performance
 - ✅ Best user experience

-### Option B: Local Setup (For Non-Premium Users)
+### Option B: Local Setup (For Non-Premium Plan Users)

-If you don't have an IBM Quantum Premium account, you can run locally:
+If you don't have an IBM Quantum Premium Plan account, you can run locally:

 **One command to set everything up:**